 London is a city of neighbourhoods that have grown and blended together over a period of more than 2000 years.
 As a result, local character oozes from every smoke-dusted, ivy covered brick.
 But the place names can be confusing.

-Here's a quick overview, in very rough terms of where to stay in London based on neighbourhoods.
+Here's a quick overview.
 Find more detail on the neighbourhoods themselves, and the accommodation options, further on down.

-Maida Vale Calm and beautiful waterways a little further out from the hustle and bustle.
-Easy connections to Paddington.
+Maida Vale - A more upmarket London area with good connections to Paddington (and then Heathrow Airport.)
+Calm and beautiful waterways a little further out from the hustle and bustle.

-Covent Garden and Leicester Square - the West End of theatre and a haven for tourists.
-Easy to walk around, constant street performers - and crowds.
+Covent Garden and Leicester Square - the tourist entertainment hub.
+Home to the West End (theatre,) easy to walk around, constant street performers - and crowds.

-South Kensington and Knightsbridge - well-heeled access to the "Museum District" and Albert Hall.
+South Kensington and Knightsbridge - well-heeled access to the "Museum District," Harrods, Hyde Park and the Albert Hall.
 (Although, you'll find museums all across London.)

 The City of London isn't the city of London